blockchainvn/hyperledger-fabric-swarm/README.md

     curl -sSL https://goo.gl/NIKLiU | bash
     ```
     - You need to change YAML file if you use other path.
+    - I hope you pull ccenv image on all host.
+Fabric cannot pull the latest ccenv image for you.
+      so on All host,
+    ```
+    docker pull hyperledger/fabric-ccenv:x86_64-1.0.0-beta
+    ```

 ### Generate the artifacts
 * clone this git